ScottLogic/blog/_posts/2018-03-09-a-week-with-prototyping-tools.md

 title: A week with prototyping tools
 date: 2018-03-09 00:00:00 Z
 categories:
-- rmarcalo
 - UX Design
 tags:
 - featured
 author: rmarcalo
 layout: default_post
 image: rmarcalo/assets/featured/prototyping-tools.png
 summary: Animation prototyping tools have been increasing in popularity, but also in variety.
 I spent a week exploring these tools and in this post I will try to gauge which tool is most appropriate for the needs and workflows of our team.
 ---

 In the last few years prototyping tools, in particular those focusing on animation, have seen tremendous growth.
 As a designer trying to focus on the busy day-to-day of a project, it’s hard to fit experimentation with new tools into the workflow, and to commit to using new tools for your project.